Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 You know how many political candidates on the Republican side have been saying this?

-And when they say it, they get tarred and feathered, and the NEA comes after them.
+And when they say it, they get tarred and feathered and the NEA comes after them.

 Jobs says it.

-Wow, why we must really think about this.
+Wow, we must really think about this.

-Why there might be something here that we haven't considered before?
+Why, there might be something here that we haven't considered before.

-Uh much more soundbites got still our Obama, Obama, whatever stack.
+Soundbites got still our Obama, Obama, whatever stack.

-I'd say this The time this woman opens her mouth, the best thing she should just shut up because when she opens her mouth, her poll numbers go down, justifiably so.
+More of Hillary and this Confederate flag business in South Carolina with Hillary is, I'd say, this time this woman opens her mouth, the best thing she should is just shut up because when she opens her mouth, her poll numbers go down, justifiably so.

 Anyway, sit tight.